imagej/imagej.github.io/_pages/editing/citations.md

 {% capture citation-by-id-result %}
 {% include citation id="plugins/3d-viewer" %}
 {% endcapture %}
-{% include code-example code=citation-by-id-code result=citation-by-id-result %}
+{% include editing/example code=citation-by-id-code result=citation-by-id-result %}

 The DOI used is pulled from the front matter of the given wiki page URL.